What Are We All About?

 How often would I be expected to gallery sit?

 As a part of the 6-8 hours (mentioned above) members participate in gallery sitting during open hours.
 These can be arranged to work with your schedule.
 During normal, non-pandemic gallery hours, each member is assigned to gallery sit once a month.
-This is usually a six hour shift.
+This is usually a five hour shift.
 During the gallery sitting shift, one can often also complete any committee work they might have.
 Member artists are also encouraged to participate in gallery events whenever possible in two hour shifts (openings, artist talks, etc.)

 How are gallery business responsibilities divided equitably?